twcook/s3model.github.io/specifications/docs/_sources/rm.rst.txt

 The data content is generally quite flat and consistent when compared to other approaches.
 This aids the ability to perform queries and explore the data by separating the structure of the document from the semantics of any given concept.

 **Model metadata** is information about the creation and usage of the data model.
-It is based on `Dublin Core <http://dublincore.org/>`_ definitons and includes:
+It is based on `Dublin Core Metadata <http://dublincore.org/>`_ standards and definitons.
+The ones used in S3Model Data Models are:

 - *title* `A name given to the resource <http://purl.org/dc/terms/title>`_.
 - *creator* `An entity primarily responsible for making the resource <http://purl.org/dc/terms/creator>`_.